Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Probabilistic Bounds Using Gaussian Process Surrogates

 Notice that Theorem~\ref{thm:convergence} indicates that if $f(X) \subset \Int(X)$, then we should have $\tilde{G} \subset X \times X$ as long as we have enough data points and the grid is sufficiently fine.
 Therefore a failure suggests that it may be necessary to choose a larger domain $X$, more data points, or a smaller confidence level $1 - \delta$. \end{rem}

-The proof of Theorem~\ref{thm:convergence} is presented in the SI.
 Theorem~\ref{thm:convergence} implies that with sufficient data and sufficient computational effort we can obtain the following two fundamental results: \begin{enumerate} \item Detailed dynamics can be extracted from $G$ via the Conley theory computations, since the sizes of the fibers of $G$ are bounded above by an arbitrarily chosen $\alpha$ with confidence $1-\delta$; \item The dynamics identified via $G$ occurs since a given realization $h$ of the GP model is a selector of $G$, that is $\sG(h) \subset G$, with probability $1-\delta$.
 Furthermore, this dynamics is valid with confidence greater than $1-\delta$. \end{enumerate} In the computations in Section~\ref{sec:examples} we fix the data size $N$, and hence we only give the confidence level of the correctness of the dynamics (item 2 above).

+To prove Theorem~\ref{thm:convergence} we begin by recalling and establishing the necessary notation, and then proving a series of lemmas that are used in the proof.

+For the remainder of this section we assume that $X\subset \R^d$ is a compact set that is the regular CW complex realization of a cell complex $\cX$ where the top dimensional cells $\cX^\text{top}$ are $d$-dimensional.